tokiclover/mkinitramfs-ll/README.md

 ## ZRAM

-Two init service scripts are available, one that can be used to set up zram devices directly; and another one, a client, can be used on top of the first to bind/mount directory on a backed zram device.
+Two init service scripts are available, one that can be used to set up zram devices directly for space usage efficiency (compared to a regular tmpfs.)

+Another one, an optional client of zram, handles temporary directory with an optional saved state (tarball backup.)

-The later can be used on a tmpfs based device (a little edit on depend() would suffice for that.)
+The later can be used on a tmpfs based device instead of zram, configuration edit is required (use zram by default.)

 GENTOO USERS NOTE
 -----------------